 Apparently, when I casually mentioned I was “going to do the Triple Bypass,” Richard didn’t realize that I was talking about Colorado’s iconic bicycle ride up Juniper, Loveland, and Vail passes, and was not due for open heart surgery.

 This was the first year I’d do the Triple Bypass despite living in the Centennial State for 16 years now.
 Part of the reason is because it is so popular that it usually sells out quickly and requires a commitment many months in advance.
 Another is that it is, at least on paper, not a great biking value: it costs more than a couple hundred dollars just to sign up for the ride, and then there’s lodging and transportation on top of that.
-It is a logistical hassle because it’s a point-to-point race.
+It is a logistical hassle because it’s a point-to-point event.

 Last year, however, my 2018 RAAM team of all-blind stokers planned on doing the TB as a reunion of sorts.
 That was cancelled due to COVID, of course, but this year’s 32nd edition was on, albeit a month later than its usual July date.
 So I signed up… in January.